 Your soil should be introduced and encouraged to contain living organisms if you can.
 For example, it is possible to accelerate composting by using worms that help spread fertilizer across the soil and mycorrhizae, a fungus that helps plants absorb nutrients and water.

-At first, identifying your soil type can seem quite complicated, but you will be able to grow and maintain a healthy garden much more easily once you do.
+At first, identifying your soil type can seem quite complicated, but you can grow and maintain a healthy garden much more easily once you do.

 Conclusion